rspandey/RepData_PeerAssessment1/PA1_template.md

 STPD_median <- median(STPD, na.rm=TRUE)
 ```

+The mean is 10766.189
+The mdeian is 10765

 ## What is the average daily activity pattern?

-#### Calculate the aggregation of steps by intervals of 5-minutes and convert the intervals as integers and save them in a data frame called StepsPerInterval
+#### Aggregate the number of steps per 5-minute interval and convert the intervals as integers and save them in a data frame called StepsPerInterval

 ```r
 StepsPerInterval <- aggregate(data$steps,